| Life

 giving the impression that we've failed to

 anyone, including ourselves.
+To move

 ourselves beyond loss aversion, it helps to